 How do cross trainers help you tone up, get fit or lose weight?

 Full body workouts: Take a look at the large number of muscle groups that you engage when working out on a cross trainer!
-This fantastic machine will tone and strengthen your quads, hamstrings and calves, your bottom and arms all at the same time!
+This fantastic fitness equipment will tone and strengthen your quads, hamstrings, calves, bottom and arms all at the same time!
 It will also flex your stomach and sides with gentle twisting movements.
 You can vary the resistance level to improve muscle tone or keep the resistance levels low to achieve cardio and weight loss goals.
+Select a cross trainer with an incline feature if you would like to target particular areas of your body (eg stomach or thighs).
+See our cross trainer range here.

 Weight loss and calories: Cross trainers are considered by some to be a better form of exercise than a treadmill or exercise bike for burning calories.
 This is because they work multiple muscle groups at the same time –providing a more intense workout.
 However there are conflicting research studies which show the number of calories burnt are similar to running on a treadmill.
-The number of calories you can burn on a cross trainer will vary based on your age, gender, physical fitness and the amount of effort you exert but as a rough guide it takes and average of 30 minutes to burn off 200 calories.
-Find out more about the calories you can burn on a cross trainer.
+As a rough guide it takes an average of 30 minutes to burn off 200 calories.
+The number of calories you can burn on a cross trainer will vary based on your age, gender, physical fitness and the amount of effort you exert.

 Targeting problem areas and balance: You can change the emphasis of the workout based on the body part you want to focus on.
 If you want to work on the strength and tone of your arms you can relax your leg muscles and let them follow as your arms pump backwards and forwards.
 Incline cross trainers like the JTX Hill Stride also help to target the exercise on the most common problem areas; thighs, bottom and stomach.
 You can also work on improving your core stability and balance by taking your arms off the handles and solely using your legs to exercise.